featuremine/tutorials/market-data01-feedhandler/README.md

 ### **Integrating Yamal**

 Initially, we duplicated [minimal-ws-client-binance.c](https://github.com/featuremine/tutorials/blob/main/market-data01-feedhandler/minimal-ws-client-binance.c) to [binance-feed-handler.cpp](https://github.com/featuremine/tutorials/blob/main/market-data01-feedhandler/binance-feed-handler.cpp).
-This separation ensures our additions pertaining to Yamal won't interfere with the original code.
+This separation ensures our additions related to Yamal won't interfere with the original code.
 This feed handler is converted into a C++ application, facilitating the use of the C++ standard library.

 Following this, we introduced command-line argument processing.
 Refer to [binance-feed-handler.cpp:313](https://github.com/featuremine/tutorials/blob/ff04f928715f00fbd06ab0271280519029d4ba78/market-data01-feedhandler/binance-feed-handler.cpp#L313) for clarity.
 Here, the `fmc_cmdline_opt_proc` utility, sourced from our Featuremine Common Library `libfmc`, comes in handy.
 This library is also accessible in the [Yamal repository](https://github.com/featuremine/yamal).